Oru Kanniyum Moonu Kalavaanikalum: Critical reception

 Baradwaj Rangan wrote, "As much as we want to laud the ambition that results in something like Oru Kanniyum being attempted in Tamil, we also realise that these films are inherently compromised by Tamil-cinema considerations — the inevitability of the interval, the fear of things getting too serious, and the need to pad out the narrative to nearly two-and-a-half hours.
 The Times of India gave the film 3.5 stars out of 5 and wrote, "The first hour of OKMK is a terrific, nail-biting black comedy cum thriller.
 But, suddenly, the fizz goes away from the film as we are shown reiterations of the same set of circumstances playing out differently.
 And, for a film that is all about the value of time, the director takes a rather longer time to tell this story".

 Sify wrote, "Chimbudevan is imaginative and this film is sure to appeal to someone seeking a refreshing change.
 Chimbudevan’s script and Arulnithi’s cool performance is what makes the film work".

-Rediff gave it 2.5 stars out of 5 and wrote, "Oru Kanniyum Moonu Kalavaanikalum is in Chimbu Deven’s trademark style, filled with quirky characters, fantastical elements, and loads of comedy and satire.
+Rediff.com gave it 2.5 stars out of 5 and wrote, "Oru Kanniyum Moonu Kalavaanikalum is in Chimbu Deven’s trademark style, filled with quirky characters, fantastical elements, and loads of comedy and satire.
 The film is not your average run-of-the-mill romantic comedy and may not appeal to all, but the director does deserve credit for attempting a different concept".
-Behindwoods gave it also 2.5 stars out of 5 and wrote, "Nice concept, great detailing but lacks the enough laughs to keep you engaged".
-Indiaglitz wrote, "Be it the story or be it the concept, everything about the movie is a new idea.
-But what makes the film stand out is its screenplay and well conceived direction.
-Given that the skeleton story remains unaltered, it is natural that repetition may jar or bore.
-But this is where Chimbu Devan stamps his mark yet again, as all of the two and half hours is unique and entertaining".

 Critics pointed out that the film resembled the German film Run Lola Run by Tom Tykwer.
 Chimbu Deven has also acknowledged the film in the end credits.